obsidian-tasks-group/obsidian-tasks/CONTRIBUTING.md

 ### Dependency Notes and Special Cases

 Dependabot will not offer PRs for every package.
-For example, if a package is pinned to an exact version (e.g. `obsidian`) that is far behind the current, dependabot may not give any notification of an upgrade.
+For example, if a package is pinned to an exact version (for example,`obsidian`) that is far behind the current, dependabot may not give any notification of an upgrade.
 Use `yarn outdated` every so often to see if there are any upgrades available.